PostHog/posthog.com/contents/docs/tutorials/toolbar.md

 1. Display user clicks on your website in a visual way
 1. Tell you what element is the most clicked on a given page
 1. Create actions in a simple way
-1. Display all actions you have on a page
+1. Display all actions you have on a page (based on frontend elements)

 Our team uses the toolbar daily, mostly to get a quick overview of clicks (and therefore decide what pages need attention) as well as create actions.